bburns/PyVoyager/README.md

     e.g. vg clips 8205 //triton

-Most commands will fill in any missing intermediate steps, so for example, to download, denoise, center, composite, mosaic, and annotate all the Uranus images (which might take a while - there are 7 volumes of 1-3GB each), enter
+Most commands will fill in any missing intermediate steps, so for example, to download, denoise, center, infill, composite, mosaic, and annotate all the Uranus images (which might take a while - there are 7 volumes of 1-3GB each), enter

     > vg annotate 7*

-Or you can be more explicit and run them individually, as folllows -
+Or you can be more explicit and run them individually, as follows (and note, many steps are optional, like denoise, infill, mosaic, annotate - though might need to tweak the code to turn off the automatic running of previous step) -

 Download a tarfile volume, e.g. volume 5101 - the first dataset, Jupiter approach